Saturday August 22 / Silver Falls waterfall loop

 Join the hike

-MOVE FOR HEALTH/BRISK WALKING COUNTS/150 MINUTES A WEEK/120 MINUTES IN NATURE/10 MORE MINUTES MATTER/SIT LESS / MOVE MORE/FIRST-TIMERS WELCOME/PORTLAND/
+MOVE FOR HEALTH/BRISK WALKING COUNTS/150 MINUTES A WEEK/120 MINUTES IN NATURE/10 MORE MINUTES MATTER/SIT LESS / MOVE MORE/FIRST-TIMERS WELCOME/SILVER FALLS/

-MOVE FOR HEALTH/BRISK WALKING COUNTS/150 MINUTES A WEEK/120 MINUTES IN NATURE/10 MORE MINUTES MATTER/SIT LESS / MOVE MORE/FIRST-TIMERS WELCOME/PORTLAND/
+MOVE FOR HEALTH/BRISK WALKING COUNTS/150 MINUTES A WEEK/120 MINUTES IN NATURE/10 MORE MINUTES MATTER/SIT LESS / MOVE MORE/FIRST-TIMERS WELCOME/SILVER FALLS/

 CDC movement target